gethuman/pancakes/README.md

 Each resource typically has three types of code files:

 1. The resource definition itself which contains all the configuration for that resource.
-1. Filter overrides for a given adapter.
-For example, post.persist.filters would override the adapter level persist.filters.
 1. Adapter overrides.
-For example, post.persist.override would override the methods in mongo.persist.adapter.
+For example, post.persist.service would override the methods in mongo.persist.adapter.
+1. Aggregation services.
+For example. usernameService which uses the eventService and userService

-For format of the resource file is still currently in flux, but it should eventually be somewhat standardized for all Pancakes apps.
-Some examples of the type of data it contains:
+Some examples of the type of data in the resource file includes:

 * Default adapter for each potential container
 * Methods to be exposed in the service interface for each adapter